 The groups below were among our guests and despite occasionally poor showings on the pitch, I think we can say that the project continues to be successful.

-We are still welcoming donations and if you feel you’d like to contribute, you can do so by snapping the QR code.
+We are still welcoming donations and if you feel you’d like to contribute, you can do so by snapping the QR code or by following this link Donate-Now

 The Badgers Den offer bespoke day opportunities for young people & adults with learning disabilities, they specialise in growing independence, teaching life skills, spending time with friends, socialising and accessing the community.